Juan Pujol García: Independent spying

 In 1940, during the early stages of World War II, Pujol decided that he must make a contribution "for the good of humanity" by helping Britain, which was at the time Germany's only adversary.
 Starting in January 1941, he approached the British Embassy in Madrid three different times, including through his wife (though Pujol edited her participation out of his memoirs), but they showed no interest in employing him as a spy.
 Therefore, he resolved to establish himself as a German agent before approaching the British again to offer his services as a double-agent.

 Pujol created an identity as a fanatically pro-Nazi Spanish government official who could travel to London on official business; he also obtained a fake Spanish diplomatic passport by fooling a printer into thinking Pujol worked for the Spanish embassy in Lisbon.
 He contacted Friedrich Knappe-Ratey, an Abwehr agent in Madrid, codenamed "Frederico".
 The Abwehr accepted Pujol and gave him a crash course in espionage (including secret writing), a bottle of invisible ink, a codebook, and £600 for expenses.
 His instructions were to move to Britain and recruit a network of British agents.

 He moved instead to Lisbon; using a tourist's guide to Britain, reference books and magazines from the Lisbon Public Library, and newsreel reports he saw in cinemas, he created seemingly credible reports that appeared to come from London.
 During his time in Portugal, he stayed in Estoril, at the Hotel Palácio.
 He claimed to be travelling around Britain and submitted his travel expenses based on fares listed in a British railway guide.
 Pujol's unfamiliarity with the non-decimal system of currency used in Britain at the time was a slight difficulty.
 At this time Great Britain's unit of currency, the pound sterling, was subdivided into 20 shillings, each having twelve pence.
 Pujol was unable to total his expenses in this complex system, so simply itemised them, and said that he would send the total later.

 During this time he created an extensive network of fictitious sub-agents living in different parts of Britain.
 Because he had never actually visited the UK, he made several mistakes, such as claiming that his alleged contact in Glasgow "would do anything for a litre of wine", unaware of Scottish drinking habits or that the UK did not use the metric system.
 His reports were intercepted by the British Ultra communications interceptions programme, and seemed so credible that the British counter-intelligence service MI5 launched a full-scale spy hunt.

-In February 1942, either he or his wife (accounts differ) approached the United States after it had entered the war, contacting U.S. Navy Lieutenant Patrick Demorest in the naval attache's office in Lisbon, who recognised Pujol's potential.
+In February 1942, either he or his wife (accounts differ) approached the United States after it had entered the war, contacting US Navy Lieutenant Patrick Demorest in the naval attache's office in Lisbon, who recognised Pujol's potential.
 Demorest contacted his British counterparts.